quangthoIT/ViwayApp/README.md

-## Project belongs to the final group project of Mobile Device Programming course - With 3 members.
+## Project Overview
+This project is part of the final group assignment for the **Mobile Device Programming** course, developed by a team of three members.